By Marques Ogden

 “A lot of the best people that have ever played in the NFL and in sports – even though they know the game, they still respect their coaches,” Hopkins said.
 “They still look for somebody to see the bigger picture.
 That’s an important part of a financial advisor’s job – viewing the bigger picture.”

-Hopkins noted a lot of people feel they might not be worthy of financial advice, but to them I say that you’re never too young or too green to start something for the future success of your life.
+Hopkins noted a lot of people feel they might not be worthy of financial advice, but to them I say that you’re never too young or too green to start something like retirement planning or investment decision making.
 A coach at this stage is especially important – even if you don’t have a lot of money – to help you develop good habits so that as you grow older, you can start having your money work for you.

 Knowledge is power, but applying knowledge is life changing.
-A financial advisor can help you start applying that knowledge today because you owe yourself that for your future tomorrow.
+A financial advisor or planner can help you start applying that knowledge today because you owe yourself that for your future tomorrow.

 Looking for Your Own Financial Coach?